 According to CPF Board, 1.9 million CPF members are covered under DPS as of the end of 2019.
-This means a significant number of Singaporeans are affected by the DPS changes.
+On 1 April 2021, DPS was enhanced to provide better coverage for CPF members.

-Here’s all you need to know about DPS and the changes that would be implemented on 1 April 2021.
+Here’s all you need to know about DPS.

 What Is Dependants’ Protection Scheme (DPS)?